E-QFT-Team/github_E-QFT_e-gravity/README.md

 ## Acknowledgments

 This work builds on the E-QFT framework for emergent quantum field theory.
-We thank colleagues for helpful discussions on symplectic mechanics and discrete geometry.